-PLP Architecture A London-based team of architects, designers and thinkers, that continually commits to social, economic and environmental ideals.
+We are a London-based group of architects, designers and thinkers who value the transformative role of ideas and the capacity or architecture to inspire.
 The team’s specialism lies in the city centre, working on the handling of materials, space and light, where it aims to inspire and enrich society.

 Lipton Rogers Developments